377. to all the girls I’ve shunned before

 Because again, the thing about dating relationships is that they’re all about getting beneath the surface.
 But for me, all I know is how to present my carefully honed, well crafted surface.
 The me that’s inside is far too terrorized to come out and so as I begin to date someone and sense that they’re getting close, that they want to peer beneath the surface, I get triggered.
 In my internal world, alarm bells start going off, an all alert gets sounded, and I go into lock-down mode.
 In the external world, I find some lame excuse to not ever go out with this person again.
 And they’re always lame excuses.
 Because apart from the terror of my interior world, there are seldom any good reasons for me to break things off.

 It’s a totally backwards, dysfunctional dynamic.
 I’m terrified by the very intimacy I long for and so I sabotage.
-I shield myself from someone who wants to make my shields unnecessary.
+I shield myself from the very person who longs to make my shields unnecessary.

 And I suspect the women on the other end of this are wondering, “what’s going on?
 Why is he walking away just when things were starting to get intimate and fun?”